U.S. House panel sets debate on its portion of $3.5 trillion bill | Politics

 Passage in the Senate will require the support of all 50 Democrats, who aim to use a maneuver called "reconciliation https://www.reuters.com/article/us-usa-congress-reconciliation-explainer-idCAKBN2FB1Q7, " which would allow them to pass the legislation by a simple majority vote instead of the 60 votes needed for most bills in the 100-member chamber.
 President Joe Biden told reporters late on Tuesday that he thought he could work out an agreement with Manchin.

 "Joe at the end has always been there.
 He's always been with me.
 I think we can work something out, and I look forward to speaking with him," Biden said as he returned to the White House after touring sites of deadly floods in the Northeast.
-Axios later on Tuesday reported, citing sources, that Manchin would support just $1 trillion to $1.5 trillion in spending.
+Axios later on Tuesday cited sources as saying that Manchin would support just $1 trillion to $1.5 trillion in spending.

 "Sanders wanted a large number and Manchin wants a smaller number and we’re going to work this process to try to reach common ground," said a source familiar with the White House's thinking.
 That underlined the tough road that Senate Majority Leader Chuck Schumer and Biden will face to get Manchin and other Democratic moderates on board.